littleplato/mastermind/README.md

-# mastermind
+# Mastermind with Plato

-Game to test JS and jQuery
+A little jQuery project.